-If you have a financial emergency, write to the tribunal manager explaining what's happened.
+If you have a financial emergency, write to the Employment Tribunal Central Office explaining what's happened.
 They will decide whether to give you help with fees on a case-by-case basis.

 Applying for help with fees

-If the tribunal finds out that any information you've supplied is wrong or you can't give enough evidence to support your claim, the tribunal can:
+If the tribunal finds out that any information you've supplied is wrong or you can't give any extra information they ask for, they can:

 - ask you to pay the full fee, or

-- strike out the claim if you don't pay the fee before the tribunal hearing.
+- reject the claim if you don't pay the fee before the tribunal hearing

 Where to send the help with fees form